VELOS High Availability¶

 Each VELOS BX110 blade has two physical ports, that currently support the following options for connectivity: 100Gb, 40Gb, 4 x 25Gb, and 4 x 10Gb.
 The number of blades installed may dictate which approach makes the most sense, as the number of ports available, and the performance required, may dictate some topology decisions.

 HA Topology Options¶

 VELOS does not support tenant HA within the same chassis.
 F5 recommends configuring dual VELOS chassis, with identically configured tenants, on the same slots, and maintaining HA relationships at the tenant level as seen below.
 This mimics the previous HA behavior supported on VIPRION between vCMP guests.
 There is no HA or redundancy configuration between chassis at the F5OS platform layer.
 The chassis themselves are unaware of the other chassis, and there is no HA communication at this level.
-It’s the tenants on seprate chassis that form the HA relationship.
+It’s the tenants on separate chassis that form the HA relationship.

-Tenants on different chassis should have the same number of vCPUs, and be configured to run on the same slots.
+Tenants on different chassis should have the same number of vCPUs and be configured to run on the same slots.
 HA interconnect VLANs would be configured between chassis partitions in the two separate chassis, and then tenants would configure HA just as is the case with vCMP guest HA relationships.
 Below is an example of two VELOS chassis with multiple chassis partitions each with their own HA interconnects and in-band networking.

 HA Topology Considerations¶